 AGL Solar Plans

 AGL no longer provides installation services to residential customers, but the retailer still wants to attract households that have solar panels.
-Solar customers in Queensland, Victoria, New South Wales and South Australia can sign up to AGL’s special deal called ‘AGL Solar Savers’.
-This is a no lock-in contract deal that comes with a 20c/kWh solar feed-in tariff over a 24-month benefit period.
+Solar customers in Queensland, New South Wales and South Australia can sign up to AGL’s special deal called ‘AGL Solar Savers’.
+This is a no lock-in contract deal that comes with a 12c/kWh solar feed-in tariff.

-Customers that sign up online may also receive a bonus $50 credit on their first bill.
-To top it off, you also receive access to AGL Rewards and 24/7 customer support.
+Customers also receive access to AGL Rewards and 24/7 customer support.
 The AGL Solar Saver is available to all solar customers regardless of who installed your panels.

-20c/kWh is a high feed-in tariff compared with many other retailers, however, be aware that the Solar Savers does not include a conditional discount on electricity usage charges like most other retailers offer.
-This means that the savings made from the FiT could be negated by the increased amount you’re paying for the power you need to draw from the grid.
+12c/kWh is a generous feed-in tariff in select states and compared with many other retailers.
+Although, keep in mind that the savings made from the FiT could be negated by the increased amount you’re paying for the power you need to draw from the grid.
 Broadly speaking, AGL’s Solar Saver could work out cheaper for customers with a large solar system (5kW or more), however this depends on a variety of factors including your location and energy usage habits.

 What about solar batteries?